Why Are There USCIS Delays in Processing My Immigration Case?

 Sometimes, nothing is wrong, and you simply need patience.
 Bear in mind that the government’s immigration case backlog and processing times are unusually high.

 But other times, something does go wrong, and you need to fix the delay.
-Below we look at reasons for USCIS case delays and how to fix them.
+Below we look at reasons for USCIS delays in your case and how to fix them.

 Reasons for USCIS Delays in Your Immigration Case

-Many things can cause USCIS case delays.
+Many things can cause USCIS delays.
 Let’s look at a few:

 USCIS needs more information or documents